enterprise-data-platform-emeka/.github/profile/README.md

   orders/part-00000.parquet
 ```

-**Dev vs prod partitioning:**

 In dev, I partition by `year/month` only.
 In prod with high data volumes, I partition by `year/month/day`.
-Partitioning too finely in dev creates many tiny files from the small test dataset, which Athena charges the 10 MB minimum per file for even when files are smaller than that.

 ---

 ## The data lake layers (Medallion Architecture)

-The data lake follows a pattern called Medallion Architecture.
-Each layer is a separate S3 bucket and has a specific job.

 ### Bronze: raw and immutable

 Everything that comes out of DMS lands here exactly as it arrived.
 I never modify Bronze data.
 If I find a bug in my Glue transformation code six months from now, I can re-process everything from Bronze without losing any original data.
 Bronze is the source of truth for the whole platform.

-Data is stored as Parquet files (a column-oriented file format that is much faster to query than CSV), partitioned by date with one folder per source table.
+DMS writes two types of files to Bronze:
+- `LOAD00000001.parquet` — the full snapshot of all existing rows at task start
+- `YYYY/MM/DD/YYYYMMDD-*.parquet` — ongoing CDC change files, one batch per minute

 ### Silver: clean and structured